alpacahq/user-docs/content/orders/_index.md

 - `day`<br>
-  The order is good for the day, and it will be canceled automatically at the end of market hours.
+  The order is good for the day, and it will be canceled automatically at the end of Regular Trading Hours if unfilled.
 - `gtc`<br>
   The order is good until canceled.
 - `opg`<br>